 As vital components of the Student Success and Support Program, Assessment, Orientation and New Student Advising are expected of all new students.
-Assessment includes validated placement tests and other measures, and is intended to assist students in selecting courses appropriate to their abilities and educational goals.
-Assessment gives students knowledge of present skill levels in the areas of Mathematics, English, and English as a Second Language (ESL).

-Students may obtain clearance from the assessment process if they have:
+The Counseling Department and Assessment Center will utilize various means of evaluation to place students into the appropriate Math, English, and English as a Second Language (ESL) level.
+Prior to registering for the Math and English assessment test on WebAdvisor, students are encouraged to meet with a counselor for proper Math and English placement and possible assessment test clearance.
+Students may obtain clearance from the Math and English assessment test if they have:

-- taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C", or - earned an Associate Degree or higher, or - completed an acceptable external examination, or - completed the assessment process at a local college, or - participated at their high school in the state's Early Assessment Project (EAP) and can provide proof of approval for entry into ENGL 120 (English only clearance), or - meet the requirements of the local high school math articulation agreement (Math only clearance.
-See a counselor).
+- met the Math and English high school requirements on the Cuyamaca College Exemption Guide (See a counselor), or - taken an English and Math class at a college and received a grade of "Pass" or a minimum grade of "C", or - earned an Associate Degree or higher, or

+- completed an acceptable external examination (see External Exams Credit, page 47), or - completed the assessment process at a local college.

+The Counseling Department and Assessment Office are located in A-200 in the Student Services One Stop Center.
+For questions regarding Math and English placement, see the Counseling Department or visit the Assessment page of the Cuyamaca website at www.cuyamaca.edu/assessment.
+Accommodations are available to students with disabilities who plan on taking the Math and English assessment test.

 Orientation and New Student Advising sessions provide important information to students about the programs and services available at the college as well as strategies for student success.
 New Student Advising sessions offer an opportunity for the new student to develop an Educational Plan, an important tool to assist students attain goals efficiently.
-New students must complete the Assessment, Orientation and New Student Advising Program for timely registration.
+New students must complete the Assessment Orientation and New Student Advising Program for timely registration.

-New, returning, or transfer students may be exempt from the process of Orientation, Assessment and New Student Advising, For a list of exemptions, see page 39 under Student Success and Support Program.
+New, returning, or transfer students may be exempt from the process of Orientation, Assessment, and New Student Advising, For a list of exemptions, see page 39 under Student Success and Support Program.